Baton Rouge, Louisiana: Economy

 Baton Rouge enjoys a strong economy that has helped the city be ranked as one of the "Top 10 Places for Young Adults" in 2010 by portfolio.com and one of the top 20 cities in North America for economic strength by the Brookings Institution.
 In 2009, the city was ranked by CNN as the 9th-best place in the country to start a new business.
 Lamar Advertising Company has its headquarters in Baton Rouge.
 Other notable companies headquartered in the city include BBQGuys, Marucci Sports, Piccadilly Restaurants, and Raising Cane's Chicken Fingers.
 Notable corporations which have established offices or distribution centers in the Baton Rouge area have included Amazon in 2021, and Microsoft.
 Chicago Bridge & Iron Company had an office in Baton Rouge before being sold in 2017.
+In 2023, Aldi established a presence in Baton Rouge.

 Baton Rouge is the farthest inland port on the Mississippi River that can accommodate ocean-going tankers and cargo carriers.
 The ships transfer their cargo (grain, oil, cars, containers) at Baton Rouge onto rails and pipelines (to travel east–west) or barges (to travel north).
 Deep-draft vessels cannot pass the Old Huey Long Bridge because the clearance is insufficient.
 In addition, the river depth decreases significantly just to the north, near Port Hudson.

 Baton Rouge's largest industry is petrochemical production and manufacturing.
 ExxonMobil's Baton Rouge Refinery complex is the fifth-largest oil refinery in the country; it is the world's tenth largest.
 Baton Rouge also has rail, highway, pipeline, and deep-water access.
 Dow Chemical Company has a large plant in Iberville Parish near Plaquemine, 17 mi south of Baton Rouge.
 Shaw Construction, Turner, and Harmony all started with performing construction work at these plants.